 To keep your child’s busy weeks in focus, use a family schedule or calendar that shows all appointments, sports practices, vacations, school projects, and birthdays/holidays for the month.

-Accountability Plan for ADD/ADHD Children
+Accountability Plan for Children with ADHD

-Explain to your ADHD child that “accountability” is a way to help him stay on track.
+Explain to your child that “accountability” is a way to help him stay on track.
 Be supportive without judging, blaming, or scolding him.
 Your child can check in daily to give you an account of what he agreed to do.

 - Sit down with your child and make a list of daily and weekly action steps he’ll take to reach specific goals.